mem48/geocompr/main.md

 Spatial congruence is an important concept related to spatial aggregation.
 An *aggregating object* object (which we will refer to as `y`, representing the buffer object in the previous section) is *congruent* with the target object (`x`, representing the countries in the previous section) if the two objects have shared borders.
+Often this is the case for administrative boundary data, whereby the larger units (e.g. Middle Layer Super Output Areas in the UK) are composed of many smaller units (Output Areas in this case, see [ons.gov.uk](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography) for further details).

 *Incongruent* aggregating objects, by contrast, do not share common borders with the target [@qiu_development_2012].
 This is problematic for spatial aggregation (and other spatial operations) illustrated in Figure \@ref(fig:areal-example).